EricKMY/posd2020f_TA/README.md

 ## **Requirement**
 1. Modify exception handle of class `Ellipse`.
 *  Change the exception string into "This is not an ellipse!"
-*  Make sure semiMajorAxes >= semiMinorAxes, if not throw exception "This is not an ellipse!"
+*  Make sure semiMajorAxes >= semiMinorAxes, if not throw exception "This is not an ellipse!" in constructor.

 2. Implement `quickSort()` in `sort.h` and write corresponding unit test in `ut_sort.h`.
 ```
 void quickSort(RandomAccessIterator first, RandomAccessIterator last, Compare comp) {}
 ```
-* `Compare`:A template parameter, binary function that accepts two elements in the range as arguments, and returns a value convertible to bool.
+* `Compare`: A template parameter, binary function that accepts two elements in the range as arguments, and returns a value convertible to bool.
 This can either be a function pointer or a function object.
 (You may reference [C++ Sort](http://www.cplusplus.com/reference/algorithm/sort/))
-* `RandomAccessIterator`:A template parameter, random-access iterators to the initial and final positions of the sequence to be sorted.
+* `RandomAccessIterator`: A template parameter, random-access iterators to the initial and final positions of the sequence to be sorted.
 (You may reference [C++ Sort](http://www.cplusplus.com/reference/algorithm/sort/))
 * `quickSort()`: Implement a quicksort function **WITHOUT using any sorting function from c/c++ library**, you should write the sorting algorithm by youself.
 (You may reference [QuickSort Wiki](https://en.wikipedia.org/wiki/Quicksort))

 3. Implement the following public function in `sort.h`.